hammadmajid/astrobul/README.md

 ## ⚖ License

-The template is licensed under **CC0-1.0 license**.
-You may copy, modify, and distribute it under the terms and conditions described in the file [LICENSE](./LICENSE).
+The source code is licensed [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) and website design is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ---
 <p align="center"><sub>Made with ❤ by <a href="https://hammadmajid.com">Hammad Majid</a></sub></p>